-A National Leader of School Reform
+A National and International Leader of School Reform

-The Long Beach Unified School District has earned a reputation as one of America's finest school systems, winning many awards as a national model of excellence.
+The Long Beach Unified School District has earned a reputation as one of America's finest school systems, winning many awards as a national and international model of excellence.
+The Global Education Study by the nonprofit Battelle for Kids organization lists LBUSD among five of the world's highest performing school systems.
+LBUSD also is one of the world's top 20 school systems -- and one of the top three in the U.S. -- in terms of sustained and significant improvements, according to a report described as the most comprehensive analysis of global school system reform ever assembled.
+The study was conducted by McKinsey & Company, a trusted advisor and counselor to many of the most influential businesses and institutions in the world.
+McKinsey serves more than 70 percent of Fortune magazine's most admired companies.
 The school district was named a national winner of the Broad Prize for Urban Education, recognizing America's best urban school system for increasing student achievement.
-LBUSD also has been a five-time finalist for the prize.
+LBUSD also is a five-time finalist for the prize.

 The school district has won widespread recognition for establishing high standards of dress, behavior and achievement.
-Its successes have been featured on Good Morning America, NBC's Today Show, CBS's This Morning, CNN Headline News and in Newsweek, Time, U.S. News and World Report, Parade, Sports Illustrated and other national news media.
+Its successes have been featured on Good Morning America, NBC's Today Show, CBS's This Morning, CNN Headline News and in Newsweek, Time, U.S. News and World Report, Parade, USA Today, Sports Illustrated and other national news media.

 These are the hallmarks of one of America's finest school systems.
-A total commitment to continuous improvement is what makes the Long Beach Unified School District a national leader in preparing young men and women for success.
+A total commitment to continuous improvement is what makes the Long Beach Unified School District a national and international leader in preparing young men and women for success.